EmilySummers/sei-group-project-3/README.md

 --- BACKEND ---

-I took the lead on developing the ratings feature, and started with the backend functionality.
+I took the lead on developing the ratings feature and started with the backend functionality.
 I created the below controller that allows one user to rate another user:

 ```js
 function ratingCreate(req, res) {